 First, you could use three different Transform nodes with three different where clauses to group the data:

 This method has a few advantages.
 Namely, the nodes are easy to understand and clearly labelled.
-However, if you want to save a little bit of screen real estate, you can split the input data with a single Transform node with three outputs.
+However, if you want to save a little bit of screen real estate and make your data flow run faster, you can split the input data with a single Transform node with three outputs.

 Start by placing and naming a Transform node: